anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-02-Spark-IDE-on-GCP.md

 <hr>

-### 1. About Dataproc Serverless Spark Interactive (README FIRST)
+### 1. About Dataproc Serverless Spark Interactive
-Dataproc Serverless Spark Interactive is serverless Dataproc with managed autoscaling private infrastructure for interactive Spark code authoring via a Jupyter notebook hosted on Vertex AI Managed Notebook instance.
-The following are an overview of what to expect.
+Dataproc Serverless Spark Interactive is serverless, Dataproc managed, autoscaling, private infrastructure for interactive Spark code authoring via a Jupyter notebook hosted on Vertex AI Managed Notebook instance.
+The following is an overview of what to expect.
 Further in this lab guide there is detailed instructions with a pictorial overview.

 #### 1a.
 Getting started - what's involved